 In 2010 the Alltech FEI World Equestrian Games were held at KHP and generated more than $200 million for the local economy.

 Today, Kentucky Horse Park is like Mecca to many horse fans.
 There are 13 life-size bronze sculptures of legends like Secretariat, *Bask, Supreme Sultan, Man O’ War, and Misty of Chincoteague.
-The farm is home to famous real horses as well — Cigar, twice Thoroughbred racing’s Horse of the Year, and Kentucky Derby winner Funny Cide are pampered and adored by fans at KHP.
+The farm is home to famous real horses as well — Funny Cide, the first New York-bred horse to win the Kentucky Derby, and Standardbred gelding Western Dreamer, a Pacing Triple Crown winner, are pampered and adored by fans at KHP.
 There are nearly 50 different breeds represented at the horse park.

 The International Museum of the Horse features historical exhibits, including horses in Imperial China and in the British Isles.
 In addition, there’s a 8,000 square foot exhibit called the Al-Marah Arabian Horse Galleries that has a movie theater, several famous paintings and bronze sculptures of Arabians, and history and culture of the Arabian breed.
 The American Saddlebred Museum is also on the premises and features Saddlebred history and an annual art auction.The Maker’s Mark Secretariat Center at KHP rescues retired racing Thoroughbreds and raises awareness about their value as riding horses.
 There are also 30+ equine associations based at KHP, like the American Hanoverian Society and the U.S. Dressage Federation.